OpeOnikute/opeonikute.github.io/posts/ai-journalism.md

 ### Research: How do you design an LLM-powered news pipeline?

+*If you're not interested in an engineering approach and you want to consume existing tools instead, skip to the sections below.*

 For any of this to be relevant to the industry, it needs to actually work in practice.
 A great way to get an edge on other news agencies is to create a structured data pipeline that can be combined with the power of LLMs, alongside existing best practices.

 LLMs can improve several workstreams as assistants: